 Department of Health and Wellness

-Farhana Kanth is a Senior Policy Advisor working in the corporate policy branch of the Nova Scotia Department of Health and Wellness.
-Farhana’s role involves providing objective advice on critical policy issues facing the health system and the government of Nova Scotia.
+Farhana Kanth is the representative from the Department of Health and Wellness on the Nova Scotia Health Ethics Network.
+Farhana is currently a member of the Quality and Patient Safety team dedicated to improving the quality and safety of healthcare in Nova Scotia.
+Before this, Farhana worked in Corporate Policy where her role involved providing objective advice on cross-cutting and critical policy issues facing the health system and the government of Nova Scotia.
 Over the years, Farhana has gained extensive public policy experience having led and supported the development and implementation of a number of strategic healthcare and social policy initiatives.
 Prior to pursuing the field of health administration, Farhana worked as a dentist in a primary health care setting for seven years.

 Farhana’s educational background includes a Bachelor of Dental Surgery from India, Masters of Health Administration from Dalhousie University and Middle Management Leadership Development program from the Nova Scotia Public Service Commission.
 She also holds the Competent Communicator and Advanced Leader Bronze designations from Toastmasters International.